christian-dienbauer/aws-cicd/README.md

 ### Push to Feature Branch

-When you push your code to any branch except the *main* branch, GitHub actions will run the [unit tests](.github/workflows/test_unit.yml).
+When you push your code to any branch except the main branch, GitHub Actions will run the [unit tests](.github/workflows/test_unit.yml).

 ### Pull Request

-When you create a pull request to any branch, GithHub actions will run the [api tests](.github/workflows/test_api.yml) as well as perform code checks to ensure code quality by using a [linter](.github/workflows/super_linter.yml).
+When you create a pull request to any branch, GitHub Actions will run the API tests as well as perform code checks to ensure code quality by using a [linter](.github/workflows/super_linter.yml).

 ### Merge to Main Branch

-If all the checks pass and you merge the pull request into the *main* branch, the GitHub actions will [build and push](.github/workflows/build_and_push.yml) the a docker image with the image tag of the commit to AWS ECR.
+If all the checks pass and you merge the pull request into the main branch, the GitHub Actions will [build and push](.github/workflows/build_and_push.yml) a Docker image with the image tag of the commit to AWS ECR.

 ## Contributing

-If you have any ideas for improvents or even coded it already, please open a [GitHub Issue](issues) or open a [Pull Request](pulls).
+If you have any ideas for improvements or have already coded them, please open a [GitHub Issue](issues) or a [Pull Request](pulls).

 ## License